Vidi vs. Chelsea : 13 December 2018.

 Puskas, of course.

 We pondered if Chelsea had ever had any Hungarian players.
 We thought not.
 Apart from the Hungarian heyday of the ‘fifties – more, much more, of that later – the national team has not produced much quality since.
-I mentioned Tomas Skuhravy, who used to play for Genoa, but has there been many famous Hungarian players recently?
+Have there been many famous Hungarian players of late?
 We thought not.
 At the airport, Daryl had mentioned the former West Brom player Zoltan Gera.
 The Hungarians have certainly not set the Premier League alight, unlike – say – some Czechs or Serbs that I can mention.

 Oh, a special mention for Andrea Temesvari, the blonde tennis player from the early-eighties.
 I think my love affair with Hungary began with her.